-All signage, regardless of parcel or phase, shall be compatible with the unified signage program of the WBD.
-No permanent signage or entry feature may be constructed until the unified signage program for the WBD is adopted.

-- Entry features may be constructed at each project entrance in Parcel A. The entry features shall be compatible with the unified signage program of the WBD.
+- All signage, regardless of parcel or phase, shall be compatible with the unified signage program of the WBD.
+No permanent signage or entry feature may be constructed until the unified signage program for the WBD is adopted. - 2.
+Entry features may be constructed at each project entrance in Parcel A. The entry features shall be compatible with the unified signage program of the WBD.
 No permanent signage or entry feature may be constructed until the unified signage program is adopted.
-The entry features are intended to promote a sense of place and define ones location. - (1) The entry features may include project identification signs.
+The entry features are intended to promote a sense of place and define orcharches/black-nc/4 intended to promote a sense of place and define orcharches/black-nc/4 intended to promote a sense of place and define orcharches/black-nc/4 intended to promote a sense of place and define orcharches/black-nc/4 intended to promote a sense of place and define orcharches/black-nc/4 intended to promote a sense of place and define orcharches/black-nc/4 intended to promote a sense of place and define orcharches/black-nc/4 intended to promote a sense of place and define orcharches/black-nc/4 intended to promote a sense of place and define orcharches/black-nc/4 intended to promote a sense of place and define orcharches/black-nc/4 intended to promote a sense of place and define orcharches/black-nc/4 intended to promote a sense of place and define orcharches/black-nc/4 intended to promote a sense of place and define orcharches/black-nc/4 intended to promote a sense of place and define orcharches/black-nc/4</ - (1) The entry features may include project identification signs.
 The signs at each entry to Parcel A may be single-faced, double-faced or may include two (2) separate signs, one on each side of the entrance.
 All project signs for Parcel "A" shall be designed as ground-mounted signs or integrated into or mounted on the landscape features such as walls and fences. - (2) While elements of the entry feature may exceed these dimensions, the sign area shall not exceed one-hundred and fifty (150) square feet.
 In no way shall any entry feature inhibit access by the general public to the multi-use trail, sidewalks or bicycle facilities.
 The final size and location will be further defined in the unified signage program for the WBD. - 3.
 Signage within Parcel B shall be incorporated into the design of the urban environment and not adversely impact the aesthetics of the streetscape.
 It is the expressed intent of the Applicant and Nassau County that suburban scale strip commercial signage program is prohibited. - 4.
-Billboards shall be prohibited. - S. Landscaping - 1.
-Landscaping shall be consistent with the WBD standards as defined in the WBD Vision Book unless otherwise defined herein. - 2.
-All streetscapes shall be consistent with the applicable street type. - 3.
-Where appropriate, landscape design should be native and wild in expression and incorporated in to the public/social space to the extent possible. - 4.
-Shade trees shall be provided at an interval whereby all multi-use trails, sidewalks, courtyards, greens, squares and other similar public/social spaces will be fully shaded at tree maturity.
-Said trees shall be planted contemporaneously with construction of the respective facility. - 5.
-The use of planters, tree wells and other similar elements of urban design shall be incorporated into landscape program.
+Billboards shall be prohibited.